 FREEDOM OF INFORMATION - Your rights to information

 The Freedom of Information Act obliges General Practice to respond to requests for information held by them.
 The rights of the public to access this information are subject to some exemptions which have to be taken into consideration before deciding what information can be released.
-Under the Data Protection Act patients are also entitled to access their clinical records and should write to Mr J A Emery, Practice Manager, St. Peter’s Surgery, 51 Leckie Road, Walsall, West Midlands, WS2 8DA.
+Under General Data Protection Regulations (GDPR) and the Data Protection Act (DPA) 2018 patients are also entitled to access their clinical records and should write or make a verbal request to Mr J A Emery, Practice Manager, St. Peter’s Surgery, 51 Leckie Road, Walsall, West Midlands, WS2 8DA.

 St. Peter's Surgery - FOI Publication Scheme

 All patients registered at the practice have a right to access NHS services and standards in accordance with the NHS Constitution.
 In addition, patients have responsibilities and the need to recognise practice staff rights.
 Please see the Practice statement in recognition of the NHS Constitution.

 St. Peter's Surgery, The NHS Constitution, Rights & Responsibilities

 We have a listening to patients policy and welcome any concerns you may have regarding our services and your treatment, or suggestions for improving or extending our services.
 In fact, if you have any ideas, please feel free to talk or write to the practice manager (see contact form below) or use the suggestion box in the surgery waiting area.
 As a Practice we are committed to improving our services, facilities and the patient experience.